Shadowigor/gmusic-tools/README.md

 sudo apt-get install python

 The scripts only work with python2 (yet) and not with python3.
-To install the gmusicapi type in the following command:
+To install the gmusicapi, use the following command:

 pip install gmusicapi